pratham-xp/Veloreader/README.md

 # veloreader
- An eBook reader for speed reading.
-Project made using Flutter framework.
+ An eBook reader made using Flutter framework.